FayeKeegan/GitSnake/README.md

 # GitSnake

-The game of snake, built using JavaScript, jQuery, CSS and a a sense of humor.
+## Description

-Collect git commits to take yourself from newb to hacker status.
+The classic game of snake with a twist!
+Move the snake around the screen to collect git commits, taking yourself from newb to hacker status.

+## Instructions
-[Live link][link]
+* Click [Live link][here]
+* Use arrow keys to direct your snake:  ←  ↑  →  ↓
+* Don't hit bugs, don't hit walls, don't hit yourself

+### Implementation
+This game of snake is implemented using JavaScript, jQuery and CSS.

 [link]: http://fayekeegan.com/GitSnake/html/index.html